M-o-a-T/venusian/README.md

 Venus' MQTT topics are prefixed by the output of `get-unique-id`, which returns the system's UUID.
 We modify this script to include the user ID.

+### Port redirects

+The Venusian sets up a couple of `iptables` rules so that the user's MQTT clients are served by its own MQTT server, not the system's.

+As a side effect the user's MQTT server can't talk to the system server's port 1883.
+The workaround is to teach the latter to also listen on port 51883.

 ## Installation